 From Minneapolis, Minnesota USA

 Rosemary McMullen, PhD in English literature, was a university educator for several decades and works as an independent writer, researcher and editor.
 Publications include poetry, fiction, and essays.
 She is certified in poetry therapy, family constellations, biodynamic agriculture, primary and secondary Waldorf education.
 She has taken ULab courses since 2015.

 From Los Angeles, California USA I’ve been following and pondering trends in the holistic education space and its growth and struggles vis a vis the mainstream education project since the 90’s.
 I was part of founding teams for the first two public Waldorf charter schools in Los Angeles.
 My focus with the u.lab 2x 2021 project is the goal of creating societal awareness about whole child education practice as the essential leap towards humanity’s great evolutionary challenges.

 I live in Freeport, Maine with my husband, Jason.
 Collaborating with others to transform the system of public education from the inside out and toward de-colonizing, healing, and empowering is my intention as a part of this team.
-Currently I am the Executive Director of Education Action Forum of Maine.
+Currently I am the President of the Board of The Source School and full-time PhD student in Public Policy and Education with a focus on youth engagement in policy making.
 Waldorf educator, school leader, project manager, mentor, organizer, art therapist, volunteer, mother, wife, daughter, friend, artist, marketing professional, and dog mom are all titles I’ve used or been given.
 B.A.
 Art, Mount Holyoke College; M.Ed., Antioch New England University; Transdisciplinary Therapeutic Arts, Tobias School for Art and Therapy in East Grinstead, UK; Certificate in School Management and Leadership, Harvard Business School / Harvard Graduate School of Education.